Is Your Company Being Audited by the SBA for PPP Loan Fraud?

 Speak with a Federal Audit Defense Lawyer at Oberheiden P.C.

 If you would like to speak with an attorney about preparing for, or defending against, an SBA PPP loan fraud audit, we encourage you to contact us promptly.
+We represent clients in need of qui tam defense, involved in False Claim Act investigation, facing healthcare fraud charges, federal criminal charges, and in other legal matters.
 To speak with a senior federal audit defense lawyer at Oberheiden P.C. in confidence, call 214-92-2171 or request a free case assessment online now.